 A successful and lauded podcast, The Guilty Feminist offers insightful and humorous tidbits about the hypocrisies and double standards that come with feminism and womanhood.

 Hosted by Deborah Frances-White alongside a guest co-host, each episode focuses on themes that many women can relate to.
-These include stereotypes, hair removal, as well as the decision to not have children.
-It’s an honest and liberating podcast that many women, feminist or not, can relate to.
+These include stereotypes, hair removal, as well as the decision not to have children.
+It’s an honest and liberating podcast that many women, feminists or not, can relate to.

 Gottlieb S. (2003).
 Mental activity may help prevent dementia.
 BMJ: British Medical Journal, 326(7404), 1418.

 Niles, A. N., & O’Donovan, A. (2019).
 Comparing anxiety and depression to obesity and smoking as predictors of major medical illnesses and somatic symptoms.
 Health Psychology, 38(2), 172–181. https://doi.org/10.1037/hea0000707